xentlabs/xent/README.md

 To run a benchmark from the command line, use `xent run`.
 But before you do that, here are some notes:

-By default, `xent run` will use `./xent_config.json` as the path to the benchmark configuration.
-You can change this by doing `uv run xent run --config path/to/config.json`.
-To see more information on available flags, call `xent run --help`.
+By default, `xent run` uses `<user data dir>/xent_config.json` as the configuration path.
+Override with `uv run xent run --config path/to/config.json`.
+To see all flags, call `xent run --help`.

-During execution, `xent run` will place results and execution artifacts into a directory.
-By default this is `./results/<benchmark id>`.
-You can modify that path via `uv run xent run --results-dir path/to/results`.
-Xent will create a new directory in the specified path with the benchmark_id.
+During execution, `xent run` writes results and artifacts under `<user data dir>/benchmarks/<benchmark_id>`.
+Override the base directory via `uv run xent run --results-dir path/to/results`.
+Xent creates a subdirectory named with the benchmark_id.

 In order to be somewhat robust to failure or interruption, Xent will look into the results directory for completed work.
 So if you re-run an already completed benchmark, it will effectively be a no-op.
 Instead you can pass either `--regenerate-id` (which will make a new, timestamped, benchmark id for the run) or `--clean` which will destroy any existing data in the results dir.
 Be careful using `--clean`!
 You can totally delete your valuable results!
 I recommend using `--regenerate-id`